infominer33/infominer33.github.io/_pages/web-work/index.md

 ---

-Github Pages Starter Pack:Extended Resources is starting to get full, so I'll be breaking parts of it off into their own sections here, gradually.
+Github Pages Starter Pack is starting to get full, so I'll be breaking parts of it off into their own sections here, gradually.

 * [Github Pages Starter Pack](https://infominer.id/gh-pages-starter-pack.html)